priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 Integrate messaging into your mobile apps and website without developing or maintaining any infrastructure.
-Register at https://www.applozic.com to get the application id.
+Register at https://www.applozic.com to get the application key.